 *What Ever Happened to Baby Jane?
 (1962) Mama’s boy Victor Buono’s as Edwin Flagg

 *Walk on the Wild Side (1962) Barbara Stanwyck as Jo

 *Satan in High Heels (1962)Grayson Hall as Pepe

-Meg Myles may be the Satan in HIgh Heels but she’s also is in the clutches of several hungry men and and an ravenous Pepe, played by the marvelous gravelly and sharply pretty Grayson Hall.
+Meg Myles may be the Satan in High Heels but she’s also is in the clutches of several hungry men and a ravenous Pepe, played by the marvelous gravelly and sharply pretty Grayson Hall.
 Pepe owns the nightclub where Stacy Kane (Myles) comes to sing.
 Directed by Del Tenney (Horror of Party Beach-a guilty pleasure of mine) who also presents himself as a gay piano player.
-Pepe gazes at Stacy with Sapphic lust, while smugly sucks on her cigarettes in their Breakfast at Tiffanys holder.
+Pepe gazes at Stacy with Sapphic lust, while smugly sucking on her cigarettes in their Breakfast at Tiffany’s holder.

 *The Haunting (1963) Claire Bloom as Theodora